Vignesh-Desmond/discord-bot/README.md

 ### Note

 If you dont want to use Azure Vision, there is another file [screenshot.py](./screenshot.py) which uses Tesseract OCR.
 Installation instructions for Tesseract [here](https://www.bl.uk/britishlibrary/~/media/bl/global/early%20indian%20printed%20books/training%20resources/installing%20and%20using%20tesseract%20ocr.pdf)

+## Song player bot (Youtube URL)
+Plays the given URL in the voice channel of the connected user who commanded it.

+### Usage

+- Add your Discord API token to the `.env` file. (ignore if done already)

+- (optional) Set a commmand and command prefix.

+- Run the python file with venv activated `python youtube.py`